FabriciosPinheiro/fabriciosPinheiro/README.md

 <br>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fabriciospinheiro&color=yellow" alt="Profile views" /> </p>

-- 🔥 I'm a bachelor's student in information systems at the Federal University of Amazonas (UFAM)
+- :mortar_board: I'm a bachelor's information systems at the Federal University of Amazonas (UFAM)
-- 🔭  I'm currentle working on Projeto SUPER (Project of Samsung for education and search)
+- :mag: Worked on Project SUPER (Samsung Project for Education and Research)
 - 🌱 I'm looking for an opportunity for Dev Junior in Web or Mobile
+- :chart_with_upwards_trend: Currently studying data analysis for Financial Market (Quantitative Trading)

 ### Social Links